boytchev/suica/docs/user-guide.md

 - A match of 90% or more is considered normal.
-- A match between 70% and 90% is most likely due to some rendering fluctuations and a visual inspection is needed.
+- A match between 70% and 90% is most likely due to some rendering fluctuations and a visual inspection is recommended.
-- A match below 70% most likely indicates a problem.
+- A match below 70% most likely indicates a problem and a visula inspection is required.

+Because timings cannot be set absolutely, some test cases may not produce the expected result.
+In this case run the tester another time to check whether the result is consistent.

 ### Suica 1